Cinema Studies PhD Handbook

 Written exams are graded by three faculty members.
 The student receives a grade of high pass, pass, low pass, or fail.
 Students will be notified of their grades by email, at least one month after the exam cycle has ended.
 Exams are not returned to exam takers.
 If a student fails an examination, the exam in the same subject area must be re-taken the next time it is offered.
 Upon failing an exam in any one area twice, the student must leave the Ph.D. program.

-The oral exam is comprised of a series of questions pertaining to the student’s specific area of research drawing from the previously completed third semester directed reading and the dissertation proposal.
+The oral 3rd exam is comprised of a series of questions pertaining to the student’s specific area of research drawing from the previously completed third semester directed reading and the dissertation proposal.
+Students take their oral 3rd exam at the end of their fourth semester during their dissertation proposal defense meeting.
 The exam is conducted and graded by three faculty members.
 The student receives a grade of high pass, pass, low pass, or fail.
-If the student fails the oral exam, they must reschedule another examination to take place the following summer semester.
+If the student fails the oral exam, they must reschedule another examination to take place in the summer, before the start of the fifth semester.
 Upon failing the exam twice, the student must leave the Ph.D. program.
-Students take their oral exam at the start of their fourth semester during their dissertation proposal defense meeting.

 FOREIGN LANGUAGE REQUIREMENT